pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Reference data/Reference_Data.md

 1. Creation of the simple flat reference data set
 2. Creation of the hierarchical reference data set

-## Steps to create new Reference data set
+## Create simple flat Reference data set

 Select the Governance - Reference Data section from main menu